-The latest One Planet Community will be a highly sustainable mixed-use development of some 2,500 homes, shops and office space in the heart of Canada’s capital city.
+This One Planet Community is a highly sustainable mixed-use development of some 2,500 homes, shops and office space in the heart of Canada’s capital city

 A major urban regeneration project with high green ambitions